Richard Farnsworth: Early life

-Farnsworth was born on September 1, 1920, in Los Angeles, California.
+Farnsworth was born on September 1, 1920, in Fairfield, Washington.
 His mother was a homemaker and his father was an engineer.
+After high school he enlisted in the United States Air Force during WWII, where he served as a pilot in the 344th Bombardment Group with the rank of First Lieutenant and received the Silver Star medal for gallantry and bravery in combat.

 Career

 Farnsworth gradually moved into acting in Western movies.
 He made uncredited appearances in numerous films, including Gone with the Wind (1939), Red River (1948), The Wild One (1953), and The Ten Commandments (1956).
 In 1960, credited as Dick Farnsworth, he appeared as a Gault ranch hand in the "Street of Hate" episode of the TV Western Laramie.

 He received his first acting credit in a film in 1963 and went on to act in many Western films and television shows.
 He had a role in Roots (1977) and co-starred with Wilford Brimley in The Boys of Twilight (1992).
-He received an Academy Award for Best Supporting Actor nomination for the Alan J. Pakula film Comes a Horseman (1978).
+He received a nomination for the Academy Award for Best Supporting Actor for the Alan J. Pakula film Comes a Horseman (1978).
 A breakthrough came when he starred as stagecoach robber Bill Miner in the 1982 Canadian film The Grey Fox.
 He appeared as a baseball coach in The Natural (1984).
 In 1985, he played the brother to Marilla and father figure to Anne in Anne of Green Gables and starred as a soft-spoken, sage cowboy with horse training wisdom for Melissa Gilbert in Sylvester.
 His other prominent roles included a wealthy and ruthless oil man in The Two Jakes (1990) and the suspicious sheriff in the film version of Stephen King's Misery (1990).
-His final role was playing Alvin Straight in the David Lynch film The Straight Story (1999), for which he received an Academy Award for Best Actor nomination.
+His final role was playing Alvin Straight in the David Lynch film The Straight Story (1999), for which he received a nomination for the Academy Award for Best Actor.